Dogwood or Cornus Mas grows 15-25' tall with a similar

 around buildings and parks.

-winter snows.
-Berries are white to gray at maturity, preferred as a
+tiny flowers.
+Berries are white to gray at maturity and not

 To buy dogwood call